On minimizing cyclists' ascent times: Application to arbitrary ascents

 In this section, to calculate the ascent times, we consider the bicycle-cyclist system with the parameter values as specified in Section~\ref{sec:surf}.
 We specify the time-average power as $\overline P=300\,{\rm W}$.

 For each ascent, we discretize the ascent coordinates using $N=10\,000$ straight-line segments.
-For the constant-speed case, we calculate the speed,~$V$, using expression~\eqref{eq:vpq} with constant-speed~$p$ and~$q$ coefficients of expressions~\eqref{eq:pq_vconst}.
-For the constant-power case, we calculate the speed on the $j$th segment,~$V_j$ using expression~\eqref{eq:vpq} with~$p_j = \alpha_j/\beta$ in place of~$p$.
+For the constant-speed case, we calculate the speed,~$V$, using expression~\eqref{eq:vpq} with constant-speed~$p$ and~$q$ coefficients of expressions~\eqref{eq:pq_vconst}. \footnote{$V$ can be also obtained analytically, as shown in Appendix~\ref{app:E-L}.} For the constant-power case, we calculate the speed on the $j$th segment,~$V_j$ using expression~\eqref{eq:vpq} with~$p_j = \alpha_j/\beta$ in place of~$p$.

-In both cases, we calculate the ascent time,~$T$, using expression~\eqref{eq:T} and tabulate the results in Table~\ref{tab:ascents}:~$T$ is the shortest for ascent~(\subref{fig:ascenta}) because the distance travelled is the shortest; however,~$T$ is longer for ascents~(\subref{fig:ascentb})--(\subref{fig:ascente}) because their distances are longer. $T$ is the same for ascents~(\subref{fig:ascentb})--(\subref{fig:ascente}) because their distances are equal, as stated in Section~\ref{sec:ascents}.
-Also, we present the power and speed along each ascent for both cases in Figure~\ref{fig:PwrSpd}.
+In both cases, we calculate the ascent time,~$T$, using expression~\eqref{eq:T} \footnote{For the constant-speed case, $T$ can be also obtained analytically, as shown in Appendix~\ref{app:E-L}.} and tabulate the results in Table~\ref{tab:ascents}. $T$ is the shortest for ascent~(\subref{fig:ascenta}) because the distance travelled is the shortest. $T$ is the same for ascents~(\subref{fig:ascentb})--(\subref{fig:ascente}) because their distances are equal, as stated in Section~\ref{sec:ascents}.
+In Figure~\ref{fig:PwrSpd}, we present the power and speed for the constant-speed and constant-power cases for ascents~(\subref{fig:ascenta})--(\subref{fig:ascente}).